aetperf/aetperf.github.io/_posts/2022-05-16-Reading-a-SQL-table-by-chunks-with-Pandas.md

 - we do not want to load the full table in memory.
 Indeed, Pandas is usually allocating a lot more memory than the table data size.
 That may be a problem if the table is rather large.

-- we want the process to be efficient, that is, not dramatically increase the running time when using chunks as compared to loading the full table in memory.
+- we want the process to be efficient, that is, not dramatically increase the running time when iterating over chunks as compared to loading the full table in memory.

 In order to do that we are going to make use of two different things: